indigetal/pmpro-snippet-mgr/README.md

 ## Description

-This addon compiles a number of useful custom code snippets for Paid Memberships Pro into a user-friendly settings page.
+This addon compiles a number of useful custom code snippets for Paid Memberships Pro in a user-friendly interface making it easier for administrators to apply these customizations.

 ## Installation